ReACT Agent Model

 What is the ReACT agent model?

-The ReACT agent model refers to a framework that integrates the reasoning capabilities of large language models (LLMs) with the ability to take actionable steps, creating a more sophisticated system that can understand and process information, evaluate situations, take appropriate actions, communicate responses, and track ongoing situations.
+The ReACT (Reasoning and Action) agent model is a framework designed to integrate the reasoning capabilities of large language models (LLMs) with the ability to take actionable steps, creating a more sophisticated system that can understand and process information, evaluate situations, take appropriate actions, communicate responses, and track ongoing situations.

-What is the orgigin of the ReACT agent?
+What is the origin of the ReACT agent?

 What are the key components of the ReACT agent model?